 Combined with \eqref{b-bnd}, the finiteness of $B(k)$ in \eqref{B-max} above implies that, for $n \geq N_{\eps}$ we have

 \end{proof}

-\begin{proposition} The function $\um_n$ is well-defined by \eqref{um} on $[0,2]$, real analytic on $(0,2)$, and we have $\vpm_n = \um_n$ on $[0,1]$, up to a multiplicative constant. \end{proposition} \begin{proof} The bounds of \eqref{bd-a}, for $\eps < 1$, imply immediately that the series \eqref{um} converges absolutely on $[0,2]$ and that it defines a continuous function there.
+\begin{proposition} The function $\um_n$ is well-defined by \eqref{um} on $[0,2]$, real analytic on $(0,2)$, and we have $\vpm_n = \um_n$ on $[0,1]$, up to a multiplicative constant. \end{proposition} \begin{proof} The bounds in \eqref{bd-a}, for $\eps < 1$, immediately imply that the series \eqref{um} converges absolutely on $[0,2]$ and defines a continuous function there.
 Analyticity on $(0,2)$ then follows from the fact that the radius of convergence is at least $1$.
-In particular, we can differentiate them term by term and then perform an easy calculation using \eqref{rec} and \eqref{rec-ic} to conclude that $\um_n$ solves \eqref{ode-wf} on $(0,1)$ and that $\um_n(1)=1$, $(\um_n)'(1) = -(\ld\tau_n +\mu)/\be$.
+In particular, we can differentiate them term by term and then perform an easy calculation using \eqref{rec-ic} and \eqref{rec} to conclude that $\um_n$ solves \eqref{ode-wf} on $(0,1)$ and that $\um_n(1)=1$, $(\um_n)'(1) = -(\ld\tau_n +\mu)/\be$.